menu

 Demographics

-The rate of college-level education in Wisner is quite a bit lower than the national average among all cities of 21.84%: just 12.22% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of adults in Wisner with college degrees is slightly lower than the national average of 21.84% for all communities.
+15.84% of adults in Wisner have a bachelor's degree or advanced degree.

 Wisner is an extremely ethnically-diverse town.
 The people who call Wisner home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Wisner residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Wisner include Irish, English, German, Croatian, and African.
+Important ancestries of people in Wisner include Irish, English, German, African, and Romanian.

 The most common language spoken in Wisner is English.
-Other important languages spoken here include Italian and French.
+Other important languages spoken here include French and Italian.

 Notable & Unique Neighborhood Characteristics